Introduction to Python

 • Groups formed in the issue feeds

-• Further questions related to the GitHub setup?
+• Further questions related to GitHub or the setup?

 Prof. Dr. Gerit Wagner